By Muriel Bristol | October 15, 2018

 Clergymen – James Doldt, Caleb F. Page (Mills), Cong.; Nathan C. Lothrop, F. Bap.

-Justices – Charles Jones, Luther Hayes, State; Elbridge W. Fox, Joseph Plumer, Ebenezer Wentworth, Ezra H. Twombly, Joseph Mathes, Charles A. Cloutman, Asa Jewett, Elias S. Cook, Joseph Cook, Robert Mathes, Eli Fernald, Asa Jewett, Daniel S. Barley, Ira C. Varney, George Lyman, George W. Peavey.
+Justices – Charles Jones, Luther Hayes, State; Elbridge W. Fox, Joseph Plumer, Ebenezer Wentworth, Ezra H. Twombly, Joseph Mathes, Charles A. Cloutman, Asa Jewett, Elias S. Cook, Joseph Cook, Robert Mathes, Eli Fernald, Asa Jewett, Daniel S. Burley, Ira C. Varney, George Lyman, George W. Peavey.

 Manufacturers – Milton Mills Manufacturing Co., George H. Jones, E.R.
 Mudge & Co., flannels.